Klipper3d/klipper/docs/SDCard_Updates.md

   power-cycle to complete flashing.
 To verify the firmware afterward, run the script again with the `-c` option to perform the verification step.
   [See caveats with SDIO cards](#caveats)
+- `requires_unique_filename`: Set this to `True` if the board requires a unique filename for each firmware update.
+The filename will be based on the firmware hash, and will be directly appended to `firmware_path`.
+The default is `False`.

 If software SPI is required, the `spi_bus` field should be set to `swspi` and the following additional field should be specified: